slu-cs/project-tomas_cameron_ahmed/README.md

 # Food ordering web application
+Dashboard and RESTfull api for food ordering application concept

 ## Getting started
 As a final project for CS-332 web programming course, we, a group of 3, set out to create web application to demonstrate our understanding of both Front-End and Back-End technologies; we developed a UI and JSON RESTfull API service for food ordering application concept in one month period, including oAuth, user profiles, menu items, comments, and etc.